Axiomatic Closure Operations, Phantom Extensions, and Solidity

 In this article, we generalize a previously defined set of axioms for a closure operation that induces balanced big Cohen-Macaulay modules.
 While the original axioms were only defined in terms of finitely generated modules, these new ones will apply to all modules over a local domain.
 The new axioms will lead to a notion of phantom extensions for general modules, and we will prove that all modules that are phantom extensions can be modified into balanced big Cohen-Macaulay modules and are also solid modules.
 As a corollary, if $R$ has characteristic $p>0$ and is $F$-finite, then all solid algebras are phantom extensions.
 If $R$ also has a big test element (e.g., if $R$ is complete), then solid algebras can be modified into balanced big Cohen-Macaulay modules.
 (Hochster and Huneke have previously demonstrated that there exist solid algebras that cannot be modified into balanced big Cohen-Macaulay algebras.)
 We also point out that tight closure over local domains in characteristic $p$ generally satisfies the new axioms and that the existence of a big Cohen-Macaulay module induces a closure operation satisfying the new axioms.

 Let $R$ be a local domain.
-In \cite{D10}, we presented seven axioms for a closure operation that were necessary and sufficient in order to prove the existence of balanced big Cohen-Macaulay modules over $R$.
-(Recall that a balanced big Cohen-Macaulay module $B$ over $R$ is a module for which every partial system of parameters for $R$ is a regular sequence on $B$.)
-The work is independent of characteristic considerations for $R$, but whether or not there exists such a closure operation satisfying the axioms is in general a major open problem.
-Tight closure in equal characteristic does satisfy these axioms, and the existence of big Cohen-Macaulay algebras over $R$ implies the existence of such a closure operation in mixed characteristic for rings of Krull dimension at most 3 \cite{He02,Ho02}.
+In \cite[(1.1)]{D10}, we presented seven axioms for a closure operation that were necessary and sufficient in order to prove the existence of balanced big Cohen-Macaulay modules over $R$. \cite[(3.16)]{D10} (Recall that a balanced big Cohen-Macaulay module $B$ over $R$ is a module for which every partial system of parameters for $R$ is a regular sequence on $B$.)
+The work is independent of characteristic considerations for $R$.
+Tight closure in equal characteristic satisfies these axioms.
+The existence of a big Cohen-Macaulay module or algebra over $R$ implies the existence of such a closure operation in any characteristic in mixed characteristic.
+Whether or not there exist big Cohen-Macaulay modules or algebras in mixed characteristic was in general a major open problem for many years, but the issue has been recently settled via the use of perfectoids.
+See \cite{A16}, \cite{B16}, \cite{HM17}.
+For rings of Krull dimension at most 3, see \cite{He02,Ho02} for older results in the literature.

 In the present article, we will generalize the seven axioms to include closure within general $R$-modules, not just finitely generated modules.
-The axioms of \cite{D10} will be termed \textit{finite axioms} while these new axioms will be called the \textit{big axioms}.
+The axioms of \cite[(1.1)]{D10} will be termed \textit{finite axioms} while these new axioms will be called the \textit{big axioms}.
 We will show that tight closure in characteristic $p$ satisfies the big axioms (Proposition~\ref{tcbigaxioms}) and that the existence of a balanced big Cohen-Macaulay $R$-module induces a closure operation on modules that satisfies the big axioms (Proposition~\ref{bigaxiomsandbigCM}).
+These two results are analogous to \cite[(5.4), (4.2)]{D10} that were proven for the finite axioms.
 Given a closure operation satisfying the finite axioms, we prove (Proposition~\ref{finext}) that this operation can be extended to a closure for all $R$-modules that satisfies the big axioms.
 The technique is based on the idea of finitistic tight closure in \cite[Definition 8.19]{HH90}.